rackerlabs/technical-blog/_posts/2019-07-03-oracle-goldengate-microservices-architecture.md

 is expected to change the way you replicate data on-premise, in the cloud and in hybrid environments.

-Use the Feedback tab to make any comments or ask questions.
+Use the Feedback tab to make any comments or to ask questions.

 ### Optimize your environment with expert administration, management, and configuration